calindoran/Simple_JavaScript_Projects/src/use-modules/message-cipher/howtorun.md

 > olleh dlrow
 ```

-For example, try running this command in the terminal:
+For example, try running this command in the terminal using Bash:

 ```
 node message-mixer.js caesar 4